kuladeepmantri/low-level-SysGuard/README.md

 - **Activity Graph**: Model process/file/network activity as a graph for visualization and analysis
 - **Policy Engine**: Generate and enforce restrictive syscall policies with alert or block modes
 - **AI Integration**: Optional integration with local LLM services for natural language security analysis

+### Red Team (Offensive) - v2
+- **Process Injection**: Inject shellcode into running processes via ptrace
+- **Shellcode Library**: Pre-built ARM64 shellcode payloads (reverse shell, bind shell, exec)
+- **ROP Gadget Finder**: Scan binaries for ROP gadgets and build chains
+- **Memory Analysis**: Dump and analyze target process memory maps
+- **Target Discovery**: Find injectable processes and assess permissions

+> ⚠️ **WARNING**: The offensive security features are for authorized penetration testing and security research only.
+Unauthorized use against systems you do not own or have explicit permission to test is illegal.

 ## Requirements